nanostores/persistent/README.md

 ### Primitive Store

-The store with primitive value keep the whole data in the single `localStorage` key.
+The store with primitive value keeps the whole data in the single `localStorage` key.

 ```ts